-It should come as no surprise that Anker, the company you probably associate with battery packs, is now one of the better manufacturer’s of audio products around.
-In the last few years the company has consistently offered great value with products like their Flare Bluetooth speaker or Liberty Air true wireless earbuds.
+It should come as no surprise that Anker, the company you probably associate with battery packs, is now one of the better budget audio brands.
+In the last few years, the company has consistently offered great value with products like their Flare Bluetooth speaker or Liberty Air true wireless earbuds.
 With the Anker Soundcore Liberty 2 Pro true wireless earbuds the company isn’t just trying to offer good value: it’s aiming to be the best.
 So how do these hold up?